 So what to do until then?
 Our remaining options, in increasing order of preference, were:

 - Go uninsured, which we deemed to be much too risky at our age.

 - Purchase a fixed-indemnity insurance plan combined with a preventive healthcare plan, like the package offered through Escapees Healthcare Solutions.
 The challenge here is the “fixed” part of fixed-indemnity.
 The benefits are capped at a maximum of $10,000, which is not nearly enough to cover the costs of a major illness or catastrophic injury.

 - Join a healthcare cost-sharing ministry (HCSM) such as Liberty HealthShare or AlieraCare.
 Both of these HCSMs will admit anyone regardless of religion, an important issue for us, and they’re both popular with many RVers.
-While an HCSM would have been our next-best option, it’s not insurance, so there’s no guarantee of payment, and any pre-existing conditions are excluded for one to two years.
+While an HCSM would have been our next-best option, it’s not insurance.
+There’s no guarantee of payment, and any pre-existing conditions are excluded for one to two years.

 - Purchase insurance coverage on HealthCare.gov, the federal exchange created by the Affordable Care Act.